samarthbharti217/Trading-Strategies_ISB/README.md

 # Trading-Strategies_ISB
-Implementing US trading strategies on Indian Markets.
+Implementing popular trading strategies from the United States on Indian Markets to evaluate performance